-Further, the law applies to all companies, associations, sports teams, schools and organizations, whether from the private or public industry, non-profits, charities or fully commercial businesses.
+The law applies to all types of companies, associations, sports teams, schools and organizations, whether from the private or public industry, non-profits, charities or fully commercial businesses.

 It doesn’t matter if you have employees or not, target consumers or only companies, sell engines for airplanes or «just run a small blog» - you simply don’t escape this law as long as you process personal data.

-GDPR is important because privacy is important.
+GDPR is important because privacy and other human rights are important.
 The law is designed to protect you and to keep you (not Facebook or others) in control of your own data.

 The problem is when your personal data is misused for financial purposes, or to influence international politics – that have consequences for all of us.

 PS: Although you might think that it’s not a big deal how your personal data is processed, you have no right to make that decision for others.
 As a responsible business owner, you’re obliged to take good care of the personal data of customers, employees and others.